MRI stands for magnetic resonance imaging. It uses magnetism and radio waves to create pictures of inside the body.

 - metal fragments anywhere in your body – for example from an injury, dental fillings and bridges

-You can still have an MRI scan if you have some metals in your body.
+You can still have an MRI scan if you have some metal in your body.
 But your doctor and radiographer decide if it’s safe for you.
-Tell the scanner staff about any metals in your body.
+Tell the scanner staff about any metal in your body.

 Some people feel claustrophobic or closed in when they’re having an MRI scan.
 Contact the department before your test if you’re likely to feel like this.
 The hospital staff can take extra care to make sure you’re comfortable and that you understand what’s going on.
 Your doctor can give you medicine to help you relax if you need to.

 An MRI is generally safe during pregnancy.
 But as a precaution, you usually won’t have one during the first 3 months of your pregnancy.

 Tell the department staff beforehand if you think you’re pregnant.

 When you arrive at the scanning department, the radiographer might ask you to change into a hospital gown.
 You might not have to undress if your clothing doesn’t have any metal, such as zips or clips.